Blue Ant Media

-Blue Ant Media Inc. is a Canadian broadcasting and media company headquartered in Toronto, Ontario.
-The company was founded by Michael MacMillan and formed in 2011 following the acquisition of Glassbox Television.
-Its name was chosen in reference to William Gibson's informal "Blue Ant" trilogy.

-The company owns both domestic and international television channels, studios, and publishing assets.
+Blue Ant Media Corporation is an international streaming, production, and distribution company headquartered in Toronto, Canada.
+The company operates a diverse portfolio of free streaming and pay TV channels internationally, including Love Nature, Cottage Life, Smithsonian Channel Canada, BBC, Earth Canada, HauntTV, Homeful, and Love Pets, as well as the global SVOD service MagellanTV.
+Its studio business produces and distributes a wide range of premium content across key genres for streaming and broadcast platforms worldwide.
+Blue Ant Media is headquartered in Toronto, with offices in Los Angeles, New York, Miami, Sydney, Halifax, and Ottawa.

 History

-On December 22, 2011, Blue Ant Media announced that Torstar had acquired a minority stake in the company.
+Blue Ant Media was formed in 2011 by former Alliance Atlantis executive Michael MacMillan; the company's first investment was the acquisition of a 29.9% minority stake in specialty broadcaster Glassbox Television—owner of specialty networks such as AUX, Bite TV and Travel + Escape—with the option to increase this to a 75% controlling stake pending CRTC approval.
+MacMillan explained that his goal for the company was to be a producer and distributor of content across multiple platforms, and "not just have individual pieces of content" but be "deep experts" in niche markets with advertiser appeal (such as music, comedy, and travel).
+Glassbox founder Jeffery Elliott was retained as Blue Ant's head of television and digital, joined by former Glassbox CEO Raja Khanna.

-On December 21, 2011, Blue Ant Media announced that it had entered into an agreement to purchase specialty broadcaster High Fidelity HDTV.
-It initially purchased 29.9% of the company with the remaining 70.1% acquired when the deal was approved by the Canadian Radio-television and Telecommunications Commission.
+On December 21, 2011, Blue Ant Media announced that it had entered into an agreement to purchase specialty broadcaster High Fidelity HDTV; the company subsequently announced a 25% investment by Torstar.
+Blue Ant initially purchased 29.9% of the company, with the remaining 70.1% acquired following CRTC approval.
 The acquisition was completed on August 1, 2012.
+At this time, Jeffrey Elliott departed the company, and was succeeded by former Glassbox CEO Raja Khanna as head of television and digital.

 On August 17, 2012, Blue Ant Media announced that it would be purchasing the specialty channel Bold from the Canadian Broadcasting Corporation for an undisclosed amount, conditional on government approval.
 After initially purchasing a 15% minority stake in Canadian publishing company Quarto Communications in the summer of 2011, Blue Ant Media purchased the remaining shares in the company in December 2012, which had been renamed Cottage Life Media.
-Bold would later relaunch under the Cottage Life brand.

 In April 2014, the company purchased a minority stake in the digital media company and multi-channel network Omnia Media.
-In so doing, they retained CEO Tamoor Shafi and Co-Founder Austin Long to focus on expanding its reach with brands.

 In November 2014, the company bought a majority stake in Choice TV, marking their first international expansion.
 In December 2015, Blue Ant Media and Smithsonian Networks teamed to launch Blue Skye Entertainment, a new UK-based company exclusively focused on 4K content.

+In December 2016, Blue Ant partnered with BBC Worldwide to relaunch radX as BBC Earth.

 In May 2017, Blue Ant Media bought the Asia-Pacific broadcaster Racat Group, including factual producer NHNZ, Singapore-based studio Beach House Pictures, Sydney-based Northern Pictures, developer Runaway Play, and a majority stake in ZooMoo.
 The purchase was considered to be complementary to the Blue Ant's factual and nature-oriented programming.